Linuxfabrik/monitoring-plugins/check-plugins/by-ssh/README.md

 * Depending on the given `--severity-timeout`, returns OK, WARN, CRIT or UNKNOWN (default) if SSH can't connect.
 * Depending on the given `--severity-retc`, returns OK, WARN (default), CRIT or UNKNOWN if there is a return code != 0.

+`--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics